Table of Contents Show

 The shifting sands are a lovely sight, but they are off the beaten road and one of California’s fewer visited desert areas.
 It is less accessible than other popular attractions due to a lack of highways and neighboring cities.

 On the west side, the dunes are the largest.
 Off-road motorized vehicles are not permitted in the North Algodones Dunes Wilderness Area.

 The Big Morongo Canyon Preserve is located in the Morongo Valley section of the San Bernardino Mountains, just west of Joshua Tree National Park.

 The preserve is one of the best birding locations in California, running over parts of the Mojave Desert and the Colorado Desert.

-There have been around 250 bird species sighted here, including some rare species.
+Around 250 bird species have been sighted here, including some rare species.
 Several pathways travel through the marsh and stream habitats, some with boardwalks.

 9. Salton Sea Recreation Area